canonical/launchpad-manual/docs/user/how-to/work-with-bugs/use-email-interface.rst

    or send an email to help@launchpad.net

-If you've waited several minutes and still not received either a change notification or an error message, please :ref:`let us know <talk-to-us-about-launchpad>`.
+If you've waited several minutes and still not received either a change notification or an error message, please :ref:`let us know <get-help>`.

 Filter bug mail
 ---------------